oscar-stack/vagrant-norequiretty/README.markdown

 >
 > I see no pros.
 Do you?

-This Vagrant plugin hooks into startup actions for VirtualBox, vSphere and VMware Desktop providers and runs a `sed` command to purge the `requiretty` setting before provisioners, synced folders and networking actions are executed.
+This Vagrant plugin hooks into startup actions for VirtualBox, vSphere, VMware Desktop, and OpenStack providers by running a `sed` command to purge the `requiretty` setting from `/etc/sudoers` before provisioners, synced folders and networking actions are executed.

 Support for additional providers coming soon.